2018 FAQ – 2019 coming soon

 How do I get to Pride?

 Pride is held in the centre of Bristol, easily accessible by foot or public transport and only a short walk from Temple Meads train station, we encourage everyone who is able to use these methods to reduce traffic trying to reach the festival.
 With all supporter wristbands you get Free Inner zone bus travel with First Bus, just show your wristband or ticket on Pride Day.
-There will also be a free shuttle bus between the festival and Old Market.
-You can view a map here

 Is Pride family friendly?